Morphisms of Berkovich curves and the different function: Analytic curves

 \subsubsection{A metric}

-Intervals in analytic curves possess a natural metric.
+An interval in an analytic curve possesses a natural metric.
 For brevity, we only recall the approach of \cite[Section~5.58]{metrics_on_curves}, which makes use of semistable reduction.
-Probably, this is the shortest, though not so conceptual, way.
-If $I\subset X^\mon$ is the skeleton of an annulus $A\subseteq X$ isomorphic to $\bfA^1_k\{s<|t|<r\}$ then $l(I)=\log r-\log s$.
-In general, it follows from the semistable reduction that there exists a finite subset $S$ such that the connected components $I_j$ of $I\setminus S$ are skeletons of open annuli and we set $l(I)=\sum_j l(I_j)$.
+Probably, this is the shortest, though not the most conceptual, way.
+If $I\subset X^\mon$ is the skeleton of an annulus $A\subseteq X$ isomorphic to the subdomain of $\bfA^1_k$ given by $s<|t|<r$ then $l(I)=\log r-\log s$.
+In general, it follows from semistable reduction that there exists a finite subset $S$ such that the connected components $I_j$ of $I\setminus S$ are skeletons of open annuli and we set $l(I)=\sum_j l(I_j)$.
 The length $l(I)$ turns out to be independent of choices, so we obtain a metric on any interval inside of $X^\mon$.
 Moreover, this metric extends to $X^\hyp$ by continuity.
 All type 1 points are singular for the metric: if $[a,b]\subset X$ and $a$ is of type 1 then the length of $(a,b)$ is infinite.